Content Filtering Powered By Cisco Talos

 If a URL is categorized in an unexpected category, category disputes can be submitted directly through Talos’ Reputation Support page.
 From this page, you will be able to submit up to 100 URL entries at a time.
 A CCO ID is required.
 If you do not have a CCO ID, you can create a free guest account through the support page for the purpose of submitting category disputes.

-For website content category disputes, click on “Submit a Web Categorization Ticket” under the Web Categorization Requests section.
+For content category disputes, click on “Submit a Content Categorization Ticket” under the Content Categorization Requests section.

 To continue, please click on Cisco Login.
 If you do not have a CCO ID, you can create one at this step.